-27. Part XIV of the Principal Act is amended as follows:-
+24. Part XIV of the Principal Act is amended as follows:-

-- (a) Section five hundred and twenty-nine: Insert after the words "punishable on summary conviction" the words "whether under the provisions of section four hundred and seventysix of this Act, or otherwise". - (b) Sections five hundred and thirty-two, five hundred and thirty-three, five hundred and thirty-five, five hundred and thirty-six, five hundred and thirty-seven, five hundred and thirty-eight, five hundred and thirty-nine, five hundred and forty-one, and five hundred and forty-two: Omit the word "above" wherever it occurs in those sections, and insert the words "in addition to" after the words "or the damage done" wherever they occur in the said sections.

-- (c) Section five hundred and forty-seven: At the end of subsection one, omit the words "as in any case of a like nature", and insert in lieu thereof the words "for a term not exceeding six months, and, in default of its being entered into forthwith, the defendant may be imprisoned for three months, unless such recognizance is sooner entered into". - (d) Section five hundred and forty-seven, subsection two, is amended by omitting the words "six" and "three", and substituting therefor the words "twelve" and "six" respectively.
+- (a) Section five hundred and twenty-nine: Insert after the words "punishable on summary conviction" the words "whether under the provisions of section four hundred and seventysix of this Act, or otherwise". - (b) Sections five hundred and thirty-two, five hundred and thirty-three, five hundred and thirty-five, five hundred and thirty-six, five hundred and thirty-seven, five hundred and thirty-eight, five hundred and thirty-nine, five hundred and forty-one, and five hundred and forty-two: Omit the word "above" wherever it occurs in those sections, and insert the words "in addition to" after the words "or the damage done" wherever they occur in the said sections. - (c) Section five hundred and forty-seven: At the end of subsection one, omit the words "as in any case of a like nature", and insert in lieu thereof the words "for a term not exceeding twelve months, and, in default of its being entered into forthwith, the defendant may be imprisoned for six months, unless such recognizance is sooner entered into".

-28. The following sections are inserted next before section five hundred and one of the Principal Act :--
+25. The following sections are inserted next after section five hundred of the Principal Act :---

 500A.
-Whosoever commits any offence mentioned in section 477 of this Act other than those contained in paragraphs (a), (e), (g), (h), and the amount of money or the value of the property stolen, taken, embezzled, secreted, removed, appropriated, or obtained, or attempted to be stolen, taken, embezzled, secreted, removed, appropriated or obtained, or of the reward, does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.
+Whosoever commits any offence mentioned in section 477 of this Act other than those contained in paragraphs (a), (e), (g), (h), and the amount of money or the value of the property stolen, taken, embezzled, secreted, removed, appropriated, or obtained, obtained, or attempted to be stolen, taken, embezzled, secreted, removed, appropriated or obtained, or of the reward, does not exceed ten pounds, shall on conviction before two justices be liable to imprisonment for six months or to pay a fine of fifty pounds.